At least 4 people dead after Northern California shooting

-Police fatally shot the attacker after reports of at least five crime scenes, Johnston told CNN affiliate KHSL in Chico, California.
-It's unclear if the suspect is among the three dead.
+Police fatally shot the attacker after reports of at least seven shooting scenes, including an elementary school, Johnston said.

+The violence started with an apparent domestic dispute, according to neighbors, and spread out with the suspect "randomly picking targets," Johnston said.

-The Corning Union Elementary School District said a shooting had occurred at Rancho Tehama Elementary School.
+The Corning Union Elementary School District said part of the shooting spree occurred at Rancho Tehama Elementary School.

 "This is a sad day for us here in Tehama County," Johnston said.

-In a brief statement on its website, the school district said: "We have had an active shooter incident at Rancho Tehama Elementary this morning.
-There are confirmed injuries."
+"Anne and I are saddened to hear about today's violence in Tehama County, which shockingly involved schoolchildren," Gov. Jerry Brown said in a statement.
+"We offer our condolences to the families who lost loved ones and unite with all Californians in grief."

-Some students were transported to hospitals by helicopter, and others were moved to safe locations, the sheriff's spokesman said.
+Some students were transported to hospitals by helicopter, and others were moved to safe locations, the assistant sheriff's said.

+At least one student was shot at the elementary school, and another child was shot in a truck along with an adult female, Johnston said.

 Three children and an adult are being treated at Enloe Medical Center in Chico, officials said.
 Their conditions were not available.